OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 <big><b> Author: Oweys Momenzada </big></b>

-# Evergreen recognition for German text
+# Evergreen Classifier for German text corpus
 <big><i> FOR DEEPER INSIGHT INTO THE WORK AND APPROACH, THE "PAPER_EVERGREEN_RECOGNIZER.PDF" IS PROVIDED ON THIS GITHUB REPOSITORY. </i></big>

 #### What is this repository about?